Unqualified-Developers/Lottery/README.md

 ![image](https://github.com/Unqualified-Developers/Lottery/assets/109074663/5121a591-544a-4c34-9524-534935cb341c)

 It can generate random numbers in the range you entered.
 You can set the `quantity` and even the numbers you want to `ignore`.
+If you want to `ignore more than one number`, use a `whitespace` (` `) between them.

 ![image](https://github.com/Unqualified-Developers/Lottery/assets/109074663/5f5b8c43-a9c7-4316-b11a-aff92c3f8de9)